Trump signs bill to end partial government shutdown

 The New York Daily News, meantime, tweeted an image of their planned Saturday edition, depicting Trump along with the words “CAVE MAN.”

 The government ran out of funding on Dec.
 22, amid a border security debate between the White House and congressional Democrats.
-The president requested $5.7 billion in funding for border security and construction of a steel barrier or concrete wall along the U.S.-Mexico border, but Democrats vowed to block any spending package that included any sort of funding for the wall.
+The president requested $5.7 billion in funding for border security and construction of a steel barrier or concrete wall along the U.S.-Mexico border, but Democrats vowed to block any spending package that included any wall funding.

 CLICK HERE TO GET THE FOX NEWS APP